-Blood samples will be used to evaluate the pharmacokinetics (PK) of insulin icodec.
-PK samples will be collected at the visits outlined in the flowchart (Section [1.2](#)).
+Blood samples will be used to evaluate the pharmacokinetics (PK) of insulin icodex.
+PK samples will be collected at the visits outlined in the flowchart (Section [1.2](#)) for subjects randomised to insulin icodex.
 The date and exact clock time for blood sampling must be recorded.
-Samples from subjects in the insulin degludec arm will not be analysed.

-Bioanalysis of insulin icodec samples will be performed at a special laboratory using a validated Luminescent Oxygen Channelling Immunoassay (LOCI).
+Bioanalysis of insulin icodex samples will be performed at a special laboratory using a validated luminescent oxygen channelling immunoassay.
 The exact method will be described in a bioanalytical report.

 Residual PK samples may be used for exploratory metabolite analysis.
-Potential metabolite analysis will be reported separately from the CTR.
+Potential metabolite analysis will be reported separately from the clinical trial report.